moriarty/ros-ev3/README.md

 At 300Mhz and 16 Mb RAM, the EV3 is a huge step up over the previous Lego NXT.

+This project provides instructions on how to install ros_comm, the ros communication stack onto the ev3, which allows ROS nodes to run on the EV3 as long as their is a roscore running on another computer on the network.

 This project aimed to get ROS running on the EV3, however roscore itself wasn't able to run on the brick directly.

-This project provides instructions on how to install ros_comm, the ros communication stack onto the ev3, which allows ROS nodes to run on the EV3 as long as their is a roscore running on another computer on the network.
+Big thanks to the work done by those contributing to the [ev3dev project](http://www.ev3dev.org) & their github [issues](https://github.com/ev3dev/ev3dev/issues)

 Latest Status
 ------